-The Learning Analytics program’s emphasis on equity is consistent with UW-Madison’s School of Education’s focus on equitable solutions and innovative research.
+The MS in Educational Psychology – Learning Analytics program’s emphasis on equity is consistent with UW-Madison’s School of Education’s focus on equitable solutions and innovative research.
 Just as the UW-Madison School of Education is a leader in its field, the Learning Analytics program leads students to be prepared to tackle the achievement gap and bring about resounding change.

 Students will experience an emphasis on equity and commitment to bridging the equity gap throughout each course in the curriculum and will work with data and on projects designed to illuminate opportunities for improvement and growth.

 The Department of Educational Psychology is proud to offer the Committed Scholars Program (CSP) to further advance the Commitment to Equity initiative.
 The CSP seeks to address inequities in education by supporting graduate students throughout and after completion of their Learning Analytics program.
 The CSP will build Scholar-leaders who are committed to working with diverse populations and tackling education achievement gaps.
 Click to learn more about the scholarship program, including qualifications, deadlines, and application link

 The Learning Analytics program joins a growing focus on how data can improve equity in education.
 The selection of articles below, curated by EDUCAUSE, examines a range of issues in learning analytics, including ethical challenges, algorithmic biases, connections between data and justice, etc.